MINISTRY OF PETROLEUM & NATURAL GAS

 Container Durability:

-Containers must be made and secured properly so that they do
+- Containers must be made and secured properly so that they do not become defective, leaky, or insecure during transit unless there is gross negligence or an extraordinary accident.

-The containers should be kept in good repair at all times.
+- The containers should be kept in good repair at all times.

 -